WellthCare

 Bottom line

 The best affordable home gym isn’t a pile of gear.
 It’s a simple system that makes healthy behavior easier than skipping it.
-When the next workout is obvious and low-friction, you get consistency-and consistency is what turns preventive action into measurable health gains over time.
+When the next workout is obvious and low-friction, you get consistency.
+And consistency turns preventive action into real health gains over time.
+WellthCare amplifies that return by rewarding each verified preventive step with store dollars and automatic retirement contributions.

 If you want, I can tailor a minimalist equipment list to your constraints (space, noise, injuries, budget) and suggest a straightforward six-week progression that focuses on adherence—because the equipment that gets used is the equipment that pays you back.